DocTAG/doctag-core/README.md

 If it is the first time you configure DocTAG, you are asked to provide your username and a password.
 Once the configuration is completed those will be your new credentials which overwrite the *Test* account.
 You will be the *Admin* of DocTAG: the only one who can change configuration, delete one or more reports from the collection, add more data and so on.

 ### TF-IDF Top-k words
+These are the top-k matching words between a topic-document pair sorted by decreasing TF-IDF score.

 ### Collection
 The collection contains the documents you are going to annotate using DocTAG.
 The file formats required to upload the collection are **json** and **csv**.
 If you have more **json** and/or **csv** files compressed in a **zip** archive, you can upload the **zip** archive itself and that will be automatically unzipped.